 “I don’t believe we have missed a UIU Homecoming over the past 20-25 years, so we were extremely honored,” Al said.
 “The education I received not only prepared me for my teaching career but also for the master’s degree I later earned at the University of Iowa.”

-“It was an emotional moment when we were invited to be this year’s Homecoming grand marshals,” Jan agreed.
-“My UIU education fully prepared me to be a teacher.
+“It was an emotional and humbling moment when we were invited to be this year’s Homecoming grand marshals,” Jan agreed.
+“I credit my UIU education for fully preparing me to be a teacher.
 All of the professors were professional at what they did and taught each of us students all that we ever needed to know to be successful.”

-Al and Jan met at Fayette Campus and have been married for nearly 63 years.
-The couple have two adult children, eight grandchildren, 10 great-grandchildren and one step great-grandchild.
+The Seabrookes have two adult children, eight grandchildren, 10 great-grandchildren and one step great-grandchild.
 Son Tim and his two sons, Alan and Andy, also played baseball and graduated from UIU.
 Daughter Jill attended UIU for one year before going into the ministry.
-The family of Peacock graduates also includes Jan’s sister, Nona, and her husband, Wayne Sawyer.
+The list of UIU graduates also includes Jan’s sister, Nona, and her husband, Wayne Sawyer.

 Surrounded by a wave of support from this and their extended Peacock family, it is easy to understand why Al and Jan didn’t let any inclement weather interfere with their Homecoming honor.
 Throughout the weekend, the couple enjoyed interacting with new and longtime friends at the Welcome Home Dinner, President’s Ball, Alumni Awards and Honor Class Brunch, and football game — a perfect example of what Homecomings are all about.